ArcPlayz/win-virt/README.md

 These scripts may be helpful when you deal with Windows virtualization on Linux.
-Using them may be risky (data corruption when used improperly) so be careful!
+Using them may be risky for the integrity of your data so be careful!

 You'll need [xonsh](https://github.com/xonsh/xonsh) to run them.